WolftheE/Another-Vivaldi-css-theme/README.md

 ![screen_shot](screenshots/transparent_beta_thing.png)

 ## Info about the mod
-It removes some border lines and changes some colors to make the Ui look cleaner while keeping the Vivaldi look!
+It removesand adds small changes that makes Vivaldi (in my opinion) look much better!
+While keeping the Vivaldi look.

 It also adds some smaller stuff like:
 - Rounds some Ui stuff depending on the theme
-- Tabs changing color over time when playing music
+- Animations hovering effects
 - Linux titlebar buttons modified

 > [!note]